imumer16/imumer16/README.md

 <br>

-<h4 align="center">I am an undergraduate student at Capital University of Science and Technology pursuing Bachelors in Computer Science.
-I like to Code, Design, Innovate and Experiment.
-I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
-I love meeting new people, exchanging ideas and spreading knowledge and positivity.</h4>
+<h4 align="center">Hi there!
+My name is Umer Ahmed and I am currently a student at Capital University of Science and Technology.
+I am passionate about programming and love nothing more than diving into code and building new projects.
+I consider myself a full-stack developer, comfortable working with both front-end and back-end technologies.
+In my free time, you can find me tinkering with new languages and frameworks, always looking to improve my skills and learn something new.
+I am excited to see where my passion for programming takes me in the future.</h4>

 <p align="center">
 <img align="center" src="https://github.com/imumer16/imumer16/blob/main/Resources/animated-line-image-0069.gif" width="60%" />